 Salad is commonly leftover on plates.
 Save your uneaten salad leaves and add the croutons, and other ingredients like tuna for a salad the next day.

 Leftover mash can be turned into tomorrow’s fishcakes.
 Just add flaked fish, season, and refrigerate your patties ready to breadcrumb and bake the next day.
-Also into hash browns.
+Leftover mash is also perfect for making into hash browns!

 Pasta can be re-used in a soup or pasta salad the next day.

 Roast dinners – use the meat for salads, sandwiches, etc. Use the veg for soups.

 Make Food Go The Distance - how should I organise my fridge?

 Ensure you keep your food at its best for longer by ensuring you are correctly storing it all in the fridge.
 Keep fruit and veg in the drawers at the bottom (onions, potatoes, bananas should be kept in cool, dark cupboard), meat and fish should be covered and kept on the shelf above the veggie drawers.
 FYI: This is the coolest part of your fridge.

 Keep your cooked meats, like ham, and all your dairies on the shelf above the raw food.
 The top shelves are the warmest part so keep pastries, eggs and general items there.

 Extend the freshness of potatoes by keeping them in a cool, dark place in a breathable sack of bag.
 Keep an apple in among them as they help stop sprouting.

 Fresh herbs can be frozen and then crumbled straight into your recipe before they defrost.